spapanik/yamk/README.md

 ### Variable types

 There are six types of variables: environment variables, argument, global, local, regex and implicit ones.
+If a variable is being used within a command and it's not set, it will be treated as the empty string.
 With an increasing strength order:

 ##### Environment
 All the environment variables gathered at the beginning of the execution of `yamk` are gathered into variables.
 They are the weakest variables.